tradeoforigin/dataframe-go/README.md

 Values iterator is used to iterate dataframe rows.
 Iterator provides options to set:

 1. `InitialRow` - iterator starts at this row.
-Can be negative value for indexing from the end of the series.
+It can be a negative value for indexing from the end of the series.
 2. `Step` - iteration steps.
-Can be negative value to iterate backwards.
+It can be a negative value to iterate backwards.
-3. `DontLock` - if true is passed then dataframe is not locked by iterator.
+3. `DontLock` - if true is passed, then the dataframe is not locked by the iterator.

 ```go
 s1 := dataframe.NewSeries("a", nil, 1, 2, 3)
 s2 := dataframe.NewSeries("b", nil, 1, 2, 3)
 df := dataframe.NewDataFrame(s1, s2)
 var iterator = df.Iterator()
 for iterator.Next() {
     fmt.Println(iterator.Index, iterator.Value)